Bugs and Updates List

 The updates in the next release are posted here.
 If you encounter a problem and wish to send in a bug report or email, it will help to fix that problem.

 - SPARQL query form can take a long time to reply for a large query.

 - With ESB, some possibilities to monitor faults using the linking mechanism.
 Needs further work, so currently not in use.

-- The core licas package, including the classloader, is compiled under Java 1.6, but if you want to load in classes from a higher version, such as Java 1.8, then it needs to be run under that JVM version and not an earlier version.
+- The core licas package, including the classloader, is now compiled under Java 1.7, but will remain Java 1.6 compatible.
+If you want to load in classes from a higher version, such as Java 1.8, then it needs to be run under that JVM version and not an earlier version.

 - For the mobile platform, you need to set some values at the